What is IT?

 Your student does not need to take all the classes listed below, and will likely take many of them as graduation requirements.
 The list below can help them understand how the classes apply to an IT career.

-- Math – always good to take, but don’t get caught in the stereotype of needing to be a math genius.
+Math always good to take, but don’t get caught in the stereotype that you need to be a math genius.
 Most IT roles rely more on logical thinking than the math itself.

 Have them take as much as they can when it comes to science, but the specific subjects are less important.
 Take the one that interest them most, and most likely aligns with the industry area they’re most interested in.
 It’s the problem solving and critical thinking skills learned in these classes that matter most.

-- Art – 3D, 2D, digital…they all teach creativity which can help in problem-solving.
-If you are interested in more of web development, marketing, or computer graphics career, even better!
+3D, 2D, and digital…they all teach creativity which can help in problem-solving.
+If they are interested in more of web development, marketing, or computer graphics career, even better!

 Being able to communicate their thoughts, whether in the code they’re writing or in the presentation they’re giving, is always important.
 As many IT jobs require good communication skills, taking classes in high school will help them later on.

 Music and Foreign languages help them learn syntax, loops, and other concepts which make learning a coding language easier.

 If their school offers these subjects, they should sign up.
 Computer science & coding courses will give them an idea of what an important part of IT is about.
 There are also many online self-study options to learn many different aspects of programming.
-Check out some of the sites on our Resources page to help you get started.
+Check out some of the sites on our Resources page to help them get started.